 Into the 2000's once again the system changed slightly.
 However the basic structure remained the same.
 The number of digits at the start of the serial number increased, possibly as the number of frame models increased frames, but the year and month reference remained.

 The above example is a Nov 2000 built, 2001 Backtrail Pro

 The Haro serial number will give you the build date of your Haro BMX.
 Frames were normally manufactured the year before being sold in bike shops.
 So a build date on a frame of 2003 usually means the bike was sold in 2004.
 A bike with a 2003 build date will be listed in the 2004 Haro Catalogue and would have the 2004 decal set and parts.

-If you want to know more about the Haro BMX you have, visit our BMX Catalogue website.
-You'll find all the original catalogue info you need including original parts lists, specs, colours and photos of restored bikes.
+If you want to know more about your Haro BMX visit BMX Catalogue - you'll find all the original catalogue info you need including original parts lists, specs, colours and high resolution photos perfect for rebuild reference.

 Thanks for reading.
 If you liked this post, sign up to the blog via email at the bottom of the page and get every post direct to your inbox.